USS Comstock (LSD-19)

 Asbestos exposure is an issue wherever this mineral is found because the tiny fibers that can easily come loose from it can be inhaled and ingested, causing damage to tissues over years and decades.
 Any asbestos material poses a threat if the fibers are exposed.
 This can happen through routine maintenance or operation of equipment, when repairs are made or when upgrades are done.
 It can also happen because of normal wear and tear over time or when there is an accident that damages materials with asbestos.

-Any men who served on a ship like the Comstock could have been exposed to asbestos in these ways.
-Some of those most at risk worked in the engine, boiler, and turbine rooms.
-These rooms had a lot of asbestos but also poor ventilation, which increased the risk.
-One example of this can be seen in a claim made by a veteran through the Veterans Administration.
-He served on the Comstock and reported having worked directly with the turbines, steam generators, steam evaporators, and steam boilers in the engine room.
+Any men who served on a ship like the Comstock could have been exposed to asbestos.
+Those most at risk worked in the engine, boiler, and turbine rooms.
+These rooms had a lot of asbestos and also poor ventilation, which increased the risk.
+One Comstock veteran made a claim through the Veterans Administration after having worked directly with the turbines, steam generators, steam evaporators, and steam boilers in the engine room.
 He testified to being around asbestos for nearly two years of his service on the Comstock from 1961 to 1963.
 He later developed respiratory illnesses blamed on that exposure.

 Get Your FREE Resources Sent Overnight